 The strategic account management process has always been complex.
+It is about building value-driven relationships with your key customers.
+It is a synonym of Key Account Management.
 The complexities exist at all levels – thinking, documenting, presenting, planning, training and reviewing.
 Therefore, key account managers must clearly know to build strategic account planning with the best practices.
 Taking you through the entire process and strategies may be a bit too long for a blog.
 But in this one let me make the ‘thinking’ part a little easier with frameworks, directions, and principles for a phenomenal strategic account planning exercise.

 Important Processes of Strategic Account Planning :

 1. Current Position

 Understand account information in terms of revenue/profitability/growth, products/services, geographic spread, and the account’s strategic initiatives and plan for the year.
 This is publicly available data that can be easily found so it makes no sense to not use this to analyze your client’s financial position and organizational structure.